vncg/react-admin/docs/List.md

 )
 ```

-Under the hood, `fetchRelatedRecords()` uses react-admin's sagas, which trigger the loading spinner while loading.
+Under the hood, `fetchRelatedRecords()` uses vn-kooch-react-admin's sagas, which trigger the loading spinner while loading.
 As a bonus, all the records fetched during an export are kepts in the main Redux store, so further browsing the admin will be accelerated.

 **Tip**: If you need to call another `dataProvider` verb in the exporter, take advantage of the third parameter passed to the function: `dispatch()`.
 It allows you to call any Redux action.
 Combine it with [the `callback` side effect](./Actions.md#custom-sagas) to grab the result in a callback.